Side note: Monitor your containers with eBPF

 Docker and Docker Compose.
 The only noticeable difference is that instead of

-, you type in podman
+docker and docker-compose, you type in podman and podman-compose.

 Podman is a capable containerization technology that offers a viable alternative to Docker for running container workloads.
 Whether you choose Podman or Docker depends entirely on your specific needs and preferences.